milostomic/implementation-guides/netverify/netverify-web-v4.md

 #### Native iOS WebView

-The following sections explain the steps needed to embed Netverify Web in a native iOS WebView.
+The following sections explain the steps needed to embed ID Verification Web in a native iOS WebView.

 Please also refer to the sample code beneath.